kartva/keymashed/README.md

 The `422` refers the [chroma subsamping](https://en.wikipedia.org/wiki/Chroma_subsampling), explained below.

+> Chroma subsampling is the practice of encoding images by implementing less resolution for chroma information than for luma information, taking advantage of the human visual system's lower acuity for color differences than for luminance.

+> -- Wikipedia

 ![](media/YUV422.drawio.svg)

 After receiving the video from the webcam, the video sender further subsamples the colors into 4:2:0.